Hot Springs gunfight

-The Hot Springs gunfight, also known as the Gunfight at Hot Springs, or the Hot Springs Shootout, was a gunfight on March 16, 1899, between two separate law enforcement agencies that occurred in Hot Springs, Arkansas during the Old West period in the United States.
+The Hot Springs gunfight, also known as the Hot Springs Shootout, was a gunfight on March 16, 1899, between two separate law enforcement agencies that occurred in Hot Springs, Arkansas.
+Control of gambling was the main issue.

 Background

 The spa town of Hot Springs, Arkansas, had a long history of illegal gambling, which had developed into frequent violence by the late 19th century.
 Beginning in the 1870s, two factions—the Flynns and the Dorans—fought one another for control over the gambling inside the city of Hot Springs, which by that time had a population of around 10,000.
 The two factions were involved in numerous gunbattles in downtown Hot Springs during the course of that feud.

 The Flynn–Doran feud

 Frank Flynn was the leader of the Flynn faction.
 By 1883, Flynn was firmly in control of gambling in Hot Springs.
 Through bribes made to officers on the Hot Springs Police Department, he prevented intervention by local law enforcement.
 Deputies from the Sheriff's Office also worked for him on occasion, but Flynn gave priority to, and paid more money to, the city police department.
 Flynn owned seven gambling houses, and any who dared to enter the city and attempt to open up a rival gambling house were dealt with by the police.
 In 1884, however, former Confederate Army Major Alexander S. Doran arrived, opening gambling houses of his own.
 Doran had a reputation as being good with a gun, and attempts at intimidating him were ineffective.

 Flynn challenged Doran to a duel not long after Doran's arrival.
 That ended with Flynn being shot once in the chest, but not fatally.
 There were numerous subsequent clashes between the two factions with several murders suffered and inflicted by both sides.
 Doran killed ten men during the struggle for control of Hot Springs gambling before he was killed in downtown Hot Springs in 1888.
 Flynn remained in business and continued to favor using the city police department to collect debts owed to him or to force competition to leave town.